You want to sell products online, but you are stuck at the starting line.

 1. Get Your Online Store Ready

-When it comes to eCommerce, one of the most popular platforms is Shopify.
+When it comes to all of these eCommerce things, one of the most popular platforms that makes everything painless is Shopify.

-It also offers different levels of plans to suit your needs, so you don’t have to worry about paying for features you don’t need.
+It also comes with a free trial, so you don’t need to pay for something you’ve never tried before, and they also offer different levels of plans to suit your needs, so you don’t have to worry about paying for features you don’t need.

 2. Setting Up Your Pinterest Account